Use apt-get or yum to install the mailx.

-The mailx command without any options can be used to view the number of emails in your mail directory, and to also read the emails.
+The mailx command without any options can be used to list the emails in your current users inbox.

 ~]# mailx